PaulieRocks/RobotFramework_LeanFT/README.md

 **(6)** Use the documentation file "WinLFT_Documentation.html" available within this repo for the keywords available.

-P.S.: If you do like to send some Love, Send a 'Like' on:\n https://www.linkedin.com/posts/paulierox_github-paulierocksrobotframeworkleanft-activity-6852711747711856640-VuWD
+P.S.: If you do like to send some Love, Send a 'Like' on:

+https://www.linkedin.com/posts/paulierox_github-paulierocksrobotframeworkleanft-activity-6852711747711856640-VuWD